Four decades. Four groundbreaking concepts that transformed Nissan

 "We don't have fast fashion in the car business," Patel explained.
 "It's like having a runway model.
 After going to Paris Fashion Week, you're not going to buy that look at a store the next day, but it gives you an idea of the aesthetic."

-Indeed, three years later, the NX-21's visual cues were clearly seen in the Nissan Pulsar NX production car, which debuted in 1986 with a first-of-its-kind removable hatch roof.
+Indeed, three years later, the NX-21's visual cues were clearly seen in the second-generation Nissan Pulsar NX production car, which debuted in 1986 as a 1987 model with a first-of-its-kind removable hatch roof.
 One glance at the Pulsar's angular rear and louvered taillamps shows the NX-21's influence.

 Sold outside the U.S. as the EXA, the Pulsar NX featured bold louvered taillights and a modular, removable rear hatch.